regisphilibert/juliette-hugo-component/README.md

     pagination_append: index.xml
 ```

-From the Warning above, if you are using Pagination, this means your Main Output format is rendered by Juliette.
+As mentionned earlier, if you are using Pagination, this means your Main Output format is rendered by Juliette.
-Juliette cannot retrieve the baseName of your main Output Format file, and needs it to append Hugo's Pagination pagers' `.URL` returned value which stops at the diretory (`/page/2/` instead of `/page/2/index.json`).
+Juliette cannot retrieve the baseName of your main Output Format file, and needs it in order to append it to Hugo's Pagination pagers' `.URL` returned value, which stops at the diretory (`/page/2/` instead of `/page/2/index.json`).

 ## Advanced customization